ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 MongoDB provides a docker image that you can [download](https://www.mongodb.com/download-center/charts) via the MongoDB download center.

 # Closing
-A great day being submerged in Mongo-knowledge.
+It was a great day being submerged in MongoDB-knowledge.
 This conference gave us plenty of opportunity to talk to other experts and learn about the new and upcoming features.

-Exciting, we'll keep mongo-ing for quite a while!
+Keep an eye on this space for more MongoDB goodness.